 Making carnival glass, which was created by many different companies like Dugan, Fenton, and Northwood, involved a combination of chemicals that were applied to pressed glass prior to its firing.
 The resulting swirly sheen that sometimes looks like an oil slick was much less expensive to produce when compared to other iridescent art glass popular at the time such as Tiffany and Steuben.
 It is sometimes referenced as the "poor man's Tiffany."

 That doesn't mean all carnival glass is cheap though.
 There are some very affordable pieces, but others can be quite pricey.
 Take a look at some of the going prices for carnival glass pieces over the years.
 There is quite a range in price that depends on the rarity (a limited run), the year of manufacture, the condition of the piece, selling the piece as part of a complete set, and the color variety.
 Pieces that sell on the lower end of the spectrum may show wear marks or may have a crack or chip.

 Dugan Iris Tankard and Glass Set

 The Dugan set (pictured) includes a 12.5-inch tankard and six glasses (sometimes referenced as tumblers in old-fashioned terms) in iridescent purple or amethyst glass.
 It was in excellent condition when it sold in 2012 for $600 via Morphy Auction.
 Dugan was known for producing deep shades of amethyst glass, some so dark they appeared black.

 The glass companies in the early 1900s were all closely related and networked.
 The Dugan Glass Company was started by Thomas Dugan in Pennsylvania in 1905.
-The glass was manufactured in what used to be one of the Northwood glass factory.
+The glass was manufactured in what used to be one of the Northwood glass factories.
 Dugan left in 1913 and the company was renamed Diamond Glass.
 Dugan later went to work for Cambridge Glass.Continue to 2 of 9 below.

 02 of 09